Updated: May 12

 This 1944 dated SA No 15 chest came to me from a popular auction site.
 Bidding stopped at a lower price than expected, I guess others could not see through the flaking paint to the "good bones" beneath.

 These chests are intended to keep the insides and contents pristine and serviceable while the outside shows the rigors of the world.
 This one shows that all the wood and metal components are intact, along with the felt lid seals.
 It needs new leather handles, a scrape, sand and paint, then renewed labels and stencils.
 This one was made in 1944, perfect for my 1944 BSA sniper set and accessories!
+You can just make out the end caps on the lid above - these were added to the design to provide "along grain" flat surfaces to ensure a good seal.

 So with a light scraping and sanding there was considerable evidence of early and original stenciling.
 These really "popped" when rubbed down with copious methylated spirits in preparation for paint (they were only photo evident when wet this way - otherwise almost disappearing when dry like invisible ink)